zinofi/Umbrella/Analyzers/src/Umbrella.Analyzers.ModelStandards/README.md

 <PackageReference Include="Umbrella.Analyzers.ModelStandards" Version="1.0.0" PrivateAssets="all" />
 ```

-**Note**: The analyzer automatically adapts based on your project's target framework - providing full code fix functionality for .NET 8+ and diagnostics-only support for .NET Standard 2.0
+**Note**: The analyzer automatically adapts based on your project's target framework - providing full code fix functionality for .NET 8+ and diagnostics-only support for .NET Standard 2.0.

+## Diagnostic Severity

+All analyzer rules are configured with **Error** severity, meaning violations will prevent compilation and must be fixed before the build can succeed.
+This ensures strict adherence to Umbrella model standards.